dnbaker/bioseq/README.md

 • onehot_encode, which takes a Tokenizer, some options, and a sequence or batch of sequences

 • f_encode, which takes more options.
 This results in a temporary Tokenizer, so it might be faster to use the prior.

+In the future, we plan to extend this to dataset abstractions, subsampling, and model training.
+Currently, it only encodes sequences in one-hot form.